ankitrajput77/ankitrajput77/README.md

 and many more ...

 ## Education
-Master of Science in Mathematics and Computing (IIT Guwahati).
+1. Master of Science in Mathematics and Computing, IIT Guwahati
-Currently following Data Science Masters course impact batch by PWSkills.
+2. Data Science Masters course impact batch by PWSkills

 ## 📫 How to Reach Me